 Your best (and likely only) bet for onward travel out of Lebanon is by air from Beirut.

 The ferry running from Lebanon to Cyprus seems to have stopped running a number of years ago and I have found no evidence to the contrary.
 Apparently, when the sea is calm, you can take a ferry from Lebanon to Turkey and then get to Cyprus by ferry from there.

-Volunteering in Lebanon
+Working in Lebanon

 Teaching English in Lebanon

 Many Lebanese people can speak surprisingly good English… and you know what?
 The demand for Lebanese wanting to learn English is growing every year (sorry Frenchies).

 Candidates with Bachelor Degrees are preferred but this is not actually a mandatory requirement.
 The average pay range is $900 – $1500 per month which is just about enough to etch a living.

 Volunteer in Lebanon

 Lebanon is not a suitable destination for backpacker volunteers.
 Whilst there are many worthy projects, the political situation in the country makes it very unwise.
 If you really want to volunteer in Lebanon, then seek out a proper NGO or Humanitarian Project that has the relevant clearance to operate in the country.

 Lebanese food is simply incredible.
 There are so many options and tasty things to try that if you love to eat, you are coming to the right country!
 Below I have listed a few of my favorite Lebanese dishes: